TDS on Property Purchase

 • Penalty: Non-compliance attracts interest and penalties under the Income Tax Act.

-TDS on purchase of property
+What is TDS on purchase of property?

 TDS (Tax Deducted at Source) on the purchase of property is a mechanism by which the government collects tax at the time of property transaction.
 When purchasing property, if the transaction exceeds a certain threshold, the buyer is required to deduct TDS before making the payment to the seller.
 The current rate for TDS on property purchase is usually 1% of the property value for properties valued above a specified limit.
 This TDS amount is then deposited with the government by the buyer.
 Failure to deduct or deposit TDS can lead to penalties and legal repercussions for the buyer.
 It's essential for both buyers and sellers to understand and comply with TDS regulations to ensure a smooth property transaction.